GOKU-THUG/EXPOS/README.md

 More details about the project can be found on the website.

 This branch contains the dual-core implementation of the OS (Stage 28).
-The single core implementation can be found in the expos branch.